rcsb/mmtf/spec.md

 ### Delta encoding

-Delta encoding is used to store lists of numbers.
+Delta encoding is used to store an array of numbers.
 Instead of storing the numbers themselves, the differences (deltas) between the numbers are stored.
 When the values of the deltas are smaller than the numbers themselves they can be more efficiently packed to require less space.

-Note that lists which change by an identical amount for a range of consecutive values lend themselves to subsequent run-length encoding.
+Note that arrays in which the values change by an identical amount for a range of consecutive values lend themselves to subsequent run-length encoding.

 *Example*:

-Starting with the encoded list of delta values:
+Starting with the encoded array of delta values:

 ```JSON
 [ 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 2, 1, 1, 1, 1 ]
 ```

 Applying delta decoding.
-The first entry in the list is left as is, the second is calculated as the sum of the first and the second (not decoded) value, the third as the sum of the second (decoded) and third (not decoded) value and so forth.
+The first entry in the array is left as is, the second is calculated as the sum of the first and the second (not decoded) value, the third as the sum of the second (decoded) and third (not decoded) value and so forth.

 ```JSON
 [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 13, 14, 15, 16 ]